Jenscaasen/ask-an-expert-MCP/README.md

 ## Intended Use
 While smaller and cheaper models can do 90% of the work, they might get stuck at some point.
-Using the huge context sizes of agentic coding assistants such as Roo Coder or CLINE with expesive models does not justify the price in all cases.
-This MCP lets cheaper models ask specific questions without paying for a a big context to an expert model.
+Using the huge context sizes of agentic coding assistants such as Roo Code or CLINE with expensive models does not justify the price in all cases.
+This MCP lets cheaper models ask specific questions without paying for a big context to an expert model.

+## Using with Roo Code / CLINE
+Add this to your Custom Instructions for All Modes:

+> When you are stuck and cannot fix a bug, are unfamiliar with a concept or your knowledge is lacking, then use the "Ask Expert" MCP Server by asking a detailed question including:
+> - What the goal is
+> - What you tried
+> - What the problem is
+>
+> Add as much information as needed into the question.

 ## Overview